 Thoughtworkers are expected to always respect each other's individualities and differences, and treat others with dignity.
 This means kind regard for the feelings, wishes, rights or traditions of others, especially those with different beliefs, opinions and views from your own.
-Everyone up and down should be afforded the same level of respect regardless of role, seniority, or tenure.
+Everyone should be afforded the same level of respect regardless of role, seniority, or tenure.